Your Health Live is a monthly, interactive discussion presented by Methodist Le Bonheur Healthcare on Facebook Live.

 What resources does MLH offer to expectant mothers?

 We offer a wide range of services and educations resources, but they look a bit different in the socially distanced world of COVID-19.
-You can learn more about our childbirth classes here.
+Learn more about our childbirth classes.

 What can hopeful mothers do now to ensure a healthy pregnancy?